 Visiting the Choeung Ek Genocidal Center (AKA the killing fields) and the Tuol Sleng Genocide Museum based in the former S21 prison to learn about Cambodia’s recent history was an emotional day but perhaps one of my favourite days in this 3 week Cambodia itinerary (history nerd alert).
 The audio tours at both the killing fields and S21 museum were really informative and probably the best audio tours I’ve ever experienced.
 It will be a tough day but definitely worth it.

-Phnom Penh also has some great bars, take a trip to Eclipse Sky Bar at the top of the Phnom Penh tower for an incredible panoramic view of the city.
+The are also some great Khmer restaurants in Phnom Penh and a range of awesome bars.
+My favourite was the Eclipse Sky Bar at the top of the Phnom Penh tower for an incredible panoramic view of the city.
 At $3 for a beer it’s more expensive than the rest of the city but you pay a premium for the location and it’s still good value compared to western prices.

 You can also check out some of the city’s hidden speakeasy bars, including one that looks like a London Underground station from the outside and one where you have to enter through a coca cola vending machine.